 Caring for Boysenberries in Winter

-Mulch: Boysenberry winter protection includes several inches of mulch such as straw, dried leaves, lawn clippings, pine needles or small bark chips.
+Mulch: Boysenberry winter protection includes several inches (5 to 10 cm.) of mulch such as straw, dried leaves, lawn clippings, pine needles, or small bark chips.
 Mulch protects the plant’s roots from fluctuations in soil temperature and also helps prevent soil erosion that often occurs in heavy rainfall.

 Fertilizer: Don’t fertilize boysenberries after late spring.
 Fertilizer produces tender new growth that is likely to get nipped in freezing weather.
 Boysenberries should only be fertilized before new growth emerges in early spring,

 Boysenberry winter care is a little more involved for gardeners in far northern climates.
 Colorado State University Extension suggests the following steps for heeling in plants, which should be done after early November:

 - Lay the boysenberry canes down so they face in one direction.

 - Hold the canes down by placing a shovelful of soil on the tips.

 - Use a shovel or hoe to create a shallow furrow between rows.